-Where i is for each applicable zone, n is for the total zones in NYCA, IRM is the statewide reserve margin, and LCR is defined as the locational capacity requirement in terms of percentage and is equal to zero for those zones without an LCR requirement, Soln STWdef is the STWdef for the applicable project, and SolnSize represents the total compensatory MW addressed by the applicable project.
+Where i is for each applicable zone, n is for the total zones in NYCA, IRM is the statewide reserve margin, and LCR is defined as the locational capacity requirement in terms of percentage and is equal to zero for those zones without an LCR requirement, Soln STWdef is the STWdef for the applicable project, and Soln_Size represents the total compensatory MW addressed by the applicable project.

 31.4.2.2.1.3 Step 3 - Constrained Interface Deficiency.
-If the NYCA is not resource limited as determined by the NYCA Free Flow Test, then the NYISO will examine constrained transmission interfaces, using the Binding Interface Test.
+If the NYCA is not resource limited as determined by the NYCA Free Flow Test, then the ISO will examine constrained transmission interfaces, using the Binding Interface Test.

-31.4.2.2.1.3.1 The NYISO will provide output results of the reliability simulation program utilized for the RNA that indicate the hours that each interface is at limit in each flow direction, as well as the hours that coincide with a loss of load event.
+31.4.2.2.1.3.1 The ISO will provide output results of the reliability simulation program utilized for the RNA that indicate the hours that each interface is at limit in each flow direction, as well as the hours that coincide with a loss of load event.
 These values will be used as an initial indicator to determine the binding interfaces that are impacting LOLE within the NYCA.

-31.4.2.2.1.3.2 NYISO will review the output of the reliability simulation program utilized for the RNA along with other applicable information that may be available to make the determination of the binding interfaces.
+31.4.2.2.1.3.2 The ISO will review the output of the reliability simulation program utilized for the RNA along with other applicable information that may be available to make the determination of the binding interfaces.

-31.4.2.2.1.3.3 Zone(s) within areas isolated from the rest of NYCA as a result of constrained interface limits (the “Bounded Regions”) are assigned cost responsibility for the compensatory MW, defined as CIdef, needed to reach an LOLE of 0.1.
+31.4.2.2.1.3.3 Bounded Regions are assigned cost responsibility for the compensatory MW, defined as CIdef, needed to reach an LOLE of 0.1.

-31.4.2.2.1.3.4 If one or more Bounded Regions are isolated as a result of binding interfaces identified through the Binding Interface Test, the NYISO will determine the optimal distribution of compensatory MW to achieve a NYCA LOLE of 0.1.
-Compensatory MW will be added until the required NYCA LOLE is achieved
+31.4.2.2.1.3.4 If one or more Bounded Regions are isolated as a result of binding interfaces identified through the Binding Interface Test, the ISO will determine the optimal distribution of compensatory MW to achieve a NYCA LOLE of 0.1.
+Compensatory MW will be added until the required NYCA LOLE is achieved.

-31.4.2.2.1.3.5 The Bounded Regions will be identified by the NYISO’s Binding Interface Test, which identifies the bounded interface limits that can be relieved and have the greatest impact on NYCA LOLE.
+31.4.2.2.1.3.5 The Bounded Regions will be identified by the ISO’s Binding Interface Test, which identifies the bounded interface limits that can be relieved and have the greatest impact on NYCA LOLE.
 The Bounded Region that will have the greatest benefit to NYCA LOLE will be the area to be first allocated costs in this step.
-The NYISO will determine if after the first addition of compensating MWs the Bounded Region with the greatest impact on LOLE has changed.
+The ISO will determine if after the first addition of compensating MWs the Bounded Region with the greatest impact on LOLE has changed.
 During this iterative process, the Binding Interface Test will look across the state to identify the appropriate Bounded Region.
 Specifically, the Binding Interface Test will be applied starting from the interface that has the greatest benefit to LOLE (the greatest LOLE reduction per interface compensatory MW addition), and then extended to subsequent interfaces until a NYCA LOLE of 0.1 is achieved.

 31.4.2.2.1.3.6 The CIdef MW are allocated to the applicable Bounded Region isolated as a result of the constrained interface limits, based on their NYCA coincident peaks.
 Allocation to locational zones will take into account their locational requirements.